 If you hold your shares of common stock in street name, which means that your shares are held of record by a broker, bank or other nominee, you will receive instructions from your broker, bank or other nominee on how to vote your shares by either (i) attending the Annual Meeting and voting in person; (ii) through the Internet; or (iii) otherwise instructing the broker, bank or other nominee on how to vote your shares.
-Please note that if you hold your shares of common stock in street name, in order to vote your shares in person at the Annual Meeting, you will need to obtain from your broker, bank or other nominee, and bring with you to the Annual Meeting, a valid legal proxy from your broker, bank or other nominee authorizing you to vote your shares at the Annual Meeting.
+Please note that if you hold your shares of common stock in street name, in order to vote your shares in person at the Annual Meeting, you will need to obtain from your broker, bank or other nominee authorizing you to vote your shares at the Annual Meeting.